 Ingreedies was dreamed up by designers Zoë Bather and Joe Sharpe, and illustrator Chris Dickason.
 Born of the frustration feeding their own children, Joe and Zoë developed a combination of strategies that led to the idea of a character based food brand for kids, a Mealtime Manifesto, and a book.

 Top 10 teatime tips

 There’s nothing worse than feeling like you’re accepting an ever-growing list of “I don’t eat…”, and consequently ever-diminishing options for family meals.
-Anxiety levels can begin to rise as teatime approaches – you’ve invested time and money making a dish it, so the anticipation that it may well be received with more grimace than glee is a frustration difficult to keep a lid on.
-Likewise kids can have an infuriating ability to convince themselves before they’ve taken the first bite that they’re not going to like it.
+Anxiety levels can begin to rise as teatime approaches – you’ve invested time and money making a dish, so the anticipation that it may be received with more grimace than glee is a frustration difficult to keep a lid on.
+Likewise, kids can have an infuriating ability to convince themselves before they’ve taken the first bite that they’re not going to like it.
 Eating together should be a pleasure, not a pain.

 Here’s our checklist to combat dinnertime dramas:

 Be it through books, TV, or trips out, encourage them to explore the history and culture that surrounds food from around the world.
 Chinese tea rituals … Mexican Piñatas … Spanish tomato throwing festivals – these weird and wonderful, exotic tales of food, will spark their interest in associated ingredients, flavours and recipes.